Roller boundaries for median spaces and algebras: Compactifying median spaces and algebras.

 \begin{defn} In this context, we will refer to the zero-completion $\overline X$ as \emph{Roller compactification} and to $\partial X:=\overline X\setminus X$ as \emph{Roller boundary}. \end{defn}

 The renaming is justified by the fact that the median metric on $X$ induces an additional structure on $\overline X$, which we shall study in this and the following section.
 There is a strong analogy with Roller boundaries of ${\rm CAT}(0)$ cube complexes and, indeed, if $X$ is the $0$-skeleton of a ${\rm CAT}(0)$ cube complex, our notion of Roller boundary coincides with the usual one.
-The following proposition sums up what we already know about $\overline X$.
+The following proposition sums up what we already know about $\overline X$; it roughly corresponds to the first and third definitions of $\overline X$ that we gave in the introduction.

-\begin{prop} \begin{enumerate} \item The Roller compactification $\overline X$ is a locally convex, compact, topological median algebra. \item The inclusion $\iota\colon X\hookrightarrow\overline X$ is a continuous morphism with convex, dense image. \item For every closed convex subset $C\cu X$, the closure of $C$ in $\overline X$ is gate-convex and naturally identified with the Roller compactification of $C$. \item If $X$ is separable, the topology of $\overline X$ is separable and metrisable. \end{enumerate} \end{prop}
+\begin{thm} \begin{enumerate} \item The Roller compactification $\overline X$ is a locally convex, compact, topological median algebra. \item The inclusion $\iota\colon X\hookrightarrow\overline X$ is a continuous morphism with convex, dense image. \item For every closed convex subset $C\cu X$, the closure of $C$ in $\overline X$ is gate-convex and naturally identified with the Roller compactification of $C$. \item If $X$ is separable, the topology of $\overline X$ is separable and metrisable. \end{enumerate} \end{thm}

 We remark that $\partial X$ need not be closed, compare Proposition~\ref{boundary is closed if loc cpt} below.
 In analogy with the space $\mscr{M}(X)$ and Definition~\ref{double dual}, we introduce